Kotturu, Karnataka: History

 The first mutt is where Lord Kottureshwara first appeared in the land of Kotturu.
 The second mutt is where the Lord blessed a child.
 The third mutt is where he used to give sadare (preaching on religion) and solve the problems of the people.
 The fourth mutt is where Guru Kottureshwara entered Ikya Stala, the final stage of Shudstala (Yoga Samadhi).

 There is another story related to the Gachhina Mutt.
 Earlier, it was a temple dedicated to Lord Veerabhadra.
 As people began visiting Lord Kottureshwara to seek blessings, the worship of Lord Veerabhadra started to decline.
 Lord Veerabhadra complained about this to Lord Kottureshwara.
 In response, the Guru advised him to occupy another place called Kodathgudda, where the temple of Lord Veerabhadra is situated today.
 This is also a well-known and equally revered temple in the region.

 Lord Kottureshwara once visited a village near Mysuru and noticed the devotion of a priest at the Karilingeswara temple.
 He asked the priest to accompany him and become his disciple, as well as the priest of the temple in Kotturu.
 There is also a saying that Lord Kottureshwara instructed that only children from the priest's family should serve as priests for future generations.
 To support the priest’s family, a piece of land was given in a nearby village called K. Ayyanahalli, where a temple dedicated to Karilingeswara stands.
 Some of the priest's descendants continue to perform worship at the Hiremath and reside in this village.

 In memory of Lord Kottureshwara, devotees often name their sons as Kotresh and their daughters as Kotturamma.
 These names are commonly found in and around Kotturu.

 An annual fair is held just before Maha Shivaratri, attracting devotees from all over to witness the fair and the car festival.
 Some devotees even walk to Kotturu from their native places.
 Additionally, Karthikotsava is celebrated in the month of December.

 There is a temple dedicated to Kotturamma (Parvathi) on the outskirts of Kotturu.
 Kotturamma is not the wife or related to Lord Kottureshwara but is a form of Goddess Parvathi.
-The Devaramani family of Kotturu maintains the temple.
 An annual festival is held in August, during which lakhs of people attend.
-The place is also famous for a veteran theatre artist, Kotturappa, a legendary actor known for his performance in the role of Danashoora Karna, which is widely recognised throughout Karnataka.
-Deshi Devaramane Shivanandappa, the first writer from this place, was also a sub-editor of the local daily RAITA in Bellary.
 Bhadrashhetty Sanna Rudrappa, Gorali Sharanappa, and Dr. Alabur Nanjappa are a few of the freedom fighters from this region.